JeepGuy/k8s/README.md

 Attribution for any material note from the course included in the notes.

-The Advanced K8s class notes are in progress in the repo: https://github.com/JeepGuy/k8s_Advanced
+The Advanced K8s class notes are in the repo: https://github.com/JeepGuy/k8s_Advanced

 Below data was added due to a great suggestion by: Vikas Gubbi.